crossplane/crossplane/design/design-doc-composition-functions.md

   count: 5
 ```

-This example takes an XR like the preceding one and uses its `spec.count` to
+This example takes an `XRobotGroup` XR and uses its `spec.count` to compose the
-compose the desired number of Robot resources:
+desired number of Robot resources:

 ```go
 package main